thainamhoang/adasite/index.md

 {% include theory/degree.html %}

-This time, the color of the node reflects the value of the degree (lighter color means higher degree).
+The degree of a node is the number of connections that it has to other nodes in the network.
+This time, the color of the node reflects exactly that (lighter color means higher degree).
 If you hover over the nodes, you can compare the betweenness and degree measures for the node.
 Naturally, the ones in the big cluster have higher degree, compared to the ones in the outskirts.